NASA-Openscapes/2023-planning-agu/README.md

 </details>

 <details>
-<summary>Alexis: The Cloud: Obstacles and Barriers Encountered by Users.
+<summary>Alexis Hunzinger (GES DISC): The Cloud: Obstacles and Barriers Encountered by Users.
 Tuesday, 12 Dec; 16:00–17:30 PST</summary>

 Alexis, eLightning doing a re-run from my ESIP poster, with updates based on the post-it note feedback
 Abstract ID: 1360223